Applied Zoopharmacognosey

 Real-Life Experience | Stabbed Eye, Cured

 This is just one of many examples of what is possible.
 The brambles around here grow low to the ground and when walking through the forest I was pretty sure one of my dogs had her eye poked directly by one of them.
 She could not open it.
-I took her to the vet to a check for damage.
-They could not see anything, and as I am against toxic remedies and pharma when not needed, they used her blood to mix a concoction to put in her eye daily.
+I took her to the vet to check for damage.
+They could not see anything, and as I am against toxic remedies and pharmaceuticals when not needed, they used her blood to mix a concoction to put in her eye daily.
 They were very helpful, but this did not heal anything.
 The eye remained closed and sore.

 Essential Oil Quality Critical